-Investing your money might seem scary at first.
+Investing our own money might seem scary at first... but it does not need to be...

 That's what this investing for beginners guide aims to solve.
 In the end, you'll know what to do.

 First, an Overview:

 Many people believe that they need a lot of money to start investing.
 This is a common misunderstanding.
 There are ways a beginner investor can start investing with a small amount.

 In fact, it is much better to start small.
 The reality is that people make more mistakes at the beginning.
 If you start investing small amounts, those mistakes would be a lot less expensive.